 Income you receive from Puerto Rican sources during your residence in Puerto Rico is exempt from U.S. tax.
-This includes income for the period of Puerto Rican residence in the year you change your residence from Puerto Rico if you resided there 2 years prior to the change.
+This includes income for the period of Puerto Rican residence in the year you change your residence from Puerto Rico if you resided there at least 2 years before the change.
 However, income you receive for services performed in Puerto Rico as an employee of the United States must be reported on your U.S. income tax return.